1992–93 Boston Celtics season: Off-season

+Regular season

+In December, the Celtics traded rookie shooting guard, and first-round draft pick Jon Barry out of Georgia Tech University to the Milwaukee Bucks in exchange for Alaa Abdelnaby, and also re-signed free agent John Bagley; Bagley played for the team the previous season, but was not re-signed during the off-season.

-However, the Celtics got off to a bad start by losing eight of their first ten games of the regular season, as Ed Pinckney only played just seven games due to a knee injury.
-Despite the bad start, the team would post a 7-game winning streak in January, hold a 26–24 record at the All-Star break, and would then post a nine-game winning streak in March, finishing in second place in the Atlantic Division with a solid 48–34 record, and earning the fourth seed in the Eastern Conference; the Celtics also qualified for the NBA playoffs for the fourteenth consecutive year.
+Despite the addition of McDaniel, the Celtics got off to a bad start by losing eight of their first ten games of the regular season, as Ed Pinckney only played just seven games due to a knee injury.
+However, the team recovered by posting a seven-game winning streak in January, and later on held a 26–24 record at the All-Star break.
+The Celtics posted a nine-game winning streak in March, and won six of their final seven games of the season, finishing in second place in the Atlantic Division with a solid 48–34 record, and earning the fourth seed in the Eastern Conference; the team qualified for the NBA playoffs for the 14th consecutive year.

-Reggie Lewis led the team in scoring, averaging 20.8 points and 1.5 steals per game, while McDaniel averaged 13.5 points and 6.0 rebounds per game, and Kevin Gamble provided the team with 13.3 points per game.
+Reggie Lewis led the Celtics in scoring averaging 20.8 points, 3.7 assists and 1.5 steals per game, while McDaniel averaged 13.5 points and 6.0 rebounds per game, and Kevin Gamble provided the team with 13.3 points per game.
 In addition, Robert Parish averaged 12.6 points, 9.4 rebounds and 1.4 blocks per game, while Dee Brown contributed 10.9 points, 5.8 assists and 1.7 steals per game, and McHale provided with 10.7 points and 5.0 rebounds per game off the bench, but shot a career-low of .459 in field-goal percentage.
-Meanwhile, Abdelnaby averaged 8.2 points and 4.8 rebounds per game in 63 games with the Celtics after the trade, Sherman Douglas contributed 7.8 points and 6.4 assists per game, and second-year forward Rick Fox contributed 6.4 points per game off the bench.
+Meanwhile, Abdelnaby averaged 8.2 points and 4.8 rebounds per game in 63 games after the trade, Sherman Douglas contributed 7.8 points and 6.4 assists per game, second-year forward Rick Fox contributed 6.4 points per game, Pinckney averaged 4.6 points and 6.1 rebounds per game during his short seven-game stint, and Joe Kleine provided with 3.3 points and 4.4 rebounds per game.

-However, McHale would briefly feud with head coach Chris Ford near the end of the regular season over his lack of playing time, which did not help with causing distractions and lack of focus for the Celtics.
+However, McHale briefly feuded with head coach Chris Ford near the end of the regular season over his lack of playing time, which did not help with causing distractions and lack of focus for the Celtics.
 Abdelnaby finished tied in eleventh place in Most Improved Player voting, while Ford finished in seventh place in Coach of the Year voting.
+The Celtics finished 18th in the NBA in home-game attendance, with an attendance of 608,495 at the Boston Garden during the regular season.